 Pine & Co earns its name from two things: the pine tree, a Korean symbol of longevity, and the pineapple, which represents hospitality.

-Now, this is a speakeasy, and a difficult one to find.
-My friends and I had a bit of trouble tracking it down, but when we did, it was worth it!
+This is a speakeasy, and a difficult one to find.
+My friends and I wandered around for longer than I’ll admit before tracking it down, but it was worth it.

 Pine & Co

-This Bloody Mary isn’t like any I’ve had before.
-Instead of using thick tomato juice, the bar filters the tomatoes down to a clear water, which makes the drink much lighter.
+The Bloody Mary here isn’t like any I’ve had before.
+Instead of thick tomato juice, the bar filters the tomatoes down to a clear water, which makes the drink much lighter.
 It’s then drizzled with oil and topped with a skewered tomato.

 Pine & Co

-Pine & Co. is one of the most technically advanced bars I have been to.
-The team uses rotovap machines, sous vide equipment, and advanced filtration systems to craft their drinks.
+Pine & Co is one of the most technically advanced bars I’ve been to.
+The team uses rotovap machines, sous vide equipment, and advanced filtration systems to craft the drinks.
+I understood roughly none of it, and drank happily anyway.
 Sustainability matters here too: the bar partners with local cafes to repurpose leftover coffee grounds.

 Best Cocktail Bars in Jongno